As House approves ‘dreamers’ bill, Biden pushes for support amid GOP resistance in Senate

 Efforts to pass a large-scale proposal has already proven difficult even in the Democratic-led House that can clear bills with a simple majority.
 Early tests of support for Biden’s bill have shown that it so far lacks the support to pass the chamber, according to people familiar with the counts.
 For that reason, House Speaker Nancy Pelosi (D-Calif.) and her leadership team have espoused a piecemeal approach to immigration that had previously been anathema to Democrats and advocates.

-The American Dream and Promise Act would create a pathway for “dreamers” who are currently protected from deportation under the Deferred Action for Childhood Arrivals program.
+The American Dream and Promise Act would create a pathway for dreamers who are currently protected from deportation under the Deferred Action for Childhood Arrivals program.

 Nine Republicans joined all Democrats to pass the bill.
 Three freshmen Republicans from Hispanic-heavy districts in California and Florida helped increase that GOP number since a vote in 2019.

-The Farm Workforce Modernization Act, which also passed Thursday on a 247-174 vote, would also give agricultural workers a pathway for legalization.
+The Farm Workforce Modernization Act, which also passed Thursday on a 247-to-174 vote, would also give agricultural workers a pathway for legalization.

 Unlike with other party priorities such as gun restrictions, Senate Majority Leader Charles E. Schumer (D-N.Y.) has not committed to taking up the dreamer legislation immediately.
 Durbin had asked Schumer for some time and space to negotiate with Republicans on the matter, particularly because any immigration legislation would need GOP votes, according to a senior Democratic aide.